Vikaslakkacs/https---github.com-Vikaslakkacs-policy_bot/README.md

 # policy_bot
-Clubs all the policies available and provides answers for questions asked regarding any policy
+Clubs all the policies available and provides answers for questions asked regarding any policy updated